 Purpose, Objectives and Scope

-This assessment will test the progress of children at grade 3 level literacy and numeracy in EUD target schools compared to the baseline results.
+This assessment will test the progress of children at grade 3 level literacy and numeracy in EUD target schools, compared to the baseline results.

-The purpose of these Terms of Reference is to facilitate the implementation of EGRA) and EGMA) within the framework of the EUD education project in Red Sea, River Nile, North Kordofan and Senner states.
-From these four states target schools for assessment will be selected based on sampling selection.
+The purpose of these Terms of Reference is to facilitate the implementation of EGRA and EGMA within the framework of the EUD education project in Red Sea, River Nile, North Kordofan and Senner states.
+From these four states, target schools for assessment will be selected based on sampling selection.

-The main objective of the study to conduct EGRA and EGMA endline study to evaluate the success of the Literacy Boost and Numeracy Boost Common Approaches (in both schools and ALP centres) where possible
+The main objective of the study to conduct EGRA and EGMA endline study to evaluate the success of the Literacy Boost and Numeracy Boost Common Approaches in both schools and ALP centres where possible.

 In the four targeted states, the targeted localities have been selected based on having a considerable number of children who have been affected by conflict, making them more vulnerable, with significant challenges to accessing quality inclusive education.